alekhyavinni/WeatherUpdates-AnyTimeAnyDay/README.md

 - This weather dashboard allows users to search for a city[using google maps] to get the current weather and 5 day forecast.
 - It will display the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed
 - Search history will be saved in local storage.
+- To search new city ,click on search bar so on focus the old city deletes Automatically .
 ```

 # Technologies Used